m-kibisau/SpaceTestProject/README.md

 # SpaceTestProject
-Test api for integrate with IMDB API
+Test api for integrate with IMDB API and archived corezoid folder with processes